MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/upgrade-22h2-to-23h2-windows-admin-center.md

 1. When operating system updates are complete, the update status changes to **Succeeded**.
 Select **Next: Hardware updates** to proceed to the hardware updates screen.

    > [!IMPORTANT]
    > After applying operating system updates, you may see a message that "storage isn't complete or up-to-date, so we need to sync it with data from other servers in the cluster."
-This is normal after a machine restarts. **Don't remove any drives or restart any machines in the cluster until you see a confirmation that the sync is complete.**
+This is normal after a machine restarts. **Don't remove any drives or restart any machines in the system until you see a confirmation that the sync is complete.**

    > [!NOTE]
    > Hardware updates are only available on systems that have the vendor's hardware extension installed.
 If your Windows Admin Center does not have this extension, there will not be an option to install hardware updates.

 1. Windows Admin Center checks the system for installed extensions that support your specific machine hardware.
-Select **Next: Install** to install the hardware updates on each machine in the cluster.
+Select **Next: Install** to install the hardware updates on each machine in the system.
 If no extensions or updates are found, select **Exit**.

 1. As per security best practices, disable CredSSP as soon as you're finished installing the updates:
     - In Windows Admin Center, under **All connections**, select the first machine in your cluster and then select **Connect**.